 Ketanji Brown Jackson: Highlights from Day 2 of a tense Supreme Court hearing

-Judge Ketanji Brown Jackson appeared Tuesday for what may be the most important day of her Supreme Court confirmation hearings, taking questions from senators
+Judge Ketanji Brown Jackson appeared Tuesday for what may end up being the most important day of her Supreme Court confirmation hearings, taking questions from

 More in www.nbcnews.com